tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 # Deploy AKs on Windows Server 2022 with HCI Lab

+This document describes deployment steps to deploy AKS on Windows Server 2022 using HCI-Lab.

+## Deploy HCI Lab

 ## Create a new management cluster

+First of all, you need to deploy a new management cluster.
+It's AKS itself, some times it called an AKS host.

-### Create a virtual network setting for the management cluster
+### Create a virtual network setting for your management cluster

+Create a virtual network setting for your AKS deployment using [New-AksHciNetworkSetting](https://learn.microsoft.com/en-us/azure/aks/hybrid/reference/ps/new-akshcinetworksetting).

 ```powershell
 $VerbosePreference = 'Continue'